Is It Possible To Get Out Of Debt Without Paying?

 Getting Out of Credit Card Debt Without Payment

 You do have a lot of options to get out of debt without paying when it comes to unpaid credit card debt.
 You can look for the best way to consolidate credit card debt.
 However, you need to consider the repercussions of these options.
-If you have already tried to get a personal loan for debt consolidation or an accelerated debt pay off plan like the debt avalanche method, it may be time to look at other options.
+If you have already been denied a balance transfer request which is generally the best way to consolidate debt, it may be time to look at other options.

 - If you simply stop paying your credit card bill, it will turn into collections.
 Your credit score will ultimately tank, as a result.
 However, there is a statute of limitations on debt collection.
 You could wait for that to expire.
 Know that the period could be about 3-10 years.
 This gives your debt collectors plenty of time to sue you for skipping payments.
 You will be liable for them later.
 You also don’t stand a chance to win the case if you’re sued for nonpayment of debt.